 route dominated by ageing infrastructure.

-The 5.12Tbps, 13,000km cable was scheduled to be ready in
+The 5.12Tbps, 13,000km cable was scheduled to be ready in 2013,

-the capacity of the Southern Cross cable system.
+capacity of the Southern Cross cable system.

 The venture has now folded, not because its basic aims were

 flawed or unrealistic, but because it was simply unable to

 attract enough funding to make the project happen.